ahmedJaaan/ahmedJaaan/README.md

--Just a developer
+Just a developer
--I like free software
+I like free software
--C++ and JavaScript are my favorites
+C++ and JavaScript are my favorites